 Sometimes, the same account may appear on your credit report multiple times – perhaps with different names or account numbers.
 A single account should only appear on your credit report once.

 6. Balance Inaccuracies

 Look out for accounts that show you as owing an incorrect amount, or with incorrect credit limits.
 These inaccuracies can affect your debt utilization ratio and potentially drag down your credit score.

 Having an accurate credit report is important.
 Inaccurate information could be a sign of human error or even identity theft.
 It’s a good idea to check your credit report at least once a year.
-For more up-to-date reporting, credit monitoring services can alert you as soon as something changes on your credit report, and help you dispute incorrect information with the credit bureaus.
+For more up-to-date reporting, credit and identity theft monitoring services can alert you as soon as something changes on your credit report, and help you dispute incorrect information with the credit bureaus.